AdobeDocs/learning-manager.en/help/migrated/deployment-guide/introduction.md

 * Configuring feedback settings
 * Configuring learner dashboard settings

-## Set up branding and logo {#setupbrandingandlogo}
+### Set up branding and logo {#setupbrandingandlogo}

-As the administrator, you can set the branding and themes to match your organization’s branding requirements.
+As the administrator, you can set the branding and themes to match your organization's branding requirements.
 To set the branding and themes for your site, do the following:

 ### Setting the logo and banner: {#settingthelogoandbanner}

-Use the logo and banner settings to display your company’s logo in Learning Manager.
-Configure the branding options to set the company’s domain in the URL, display the organization name, and display color schemes that match the organization’s brand.
+Use the logo and banner settings to display your company's logo in Learning Manager.
+Configure the branding options to set the company's domain in the URL, display the organization name, and display color schemes that match the organization's brand.
 To configure the branding settings:

 * Log in to your Learning Manager account as an administrator.
 * From the left pane, click **Branding**.
 * On the Branding page, you can configure the following options by clicking **Edit** against the option that you want to modify:

-` `o ````**`Organization Name`** `: The value that you specify here will determine the name that appears on the banner on each page of your site.`
+  * **Organization Name** : The value that you specify here will determine the name that appears on the banner on each page of your site.

-` `o ````**`Subdomain`** `: This value determines the URL for your site.`
+  * **Subdomain**: This value determines the URL for your site.

-` `o ````**`Logo Styling`** `: The image in this field appears as the logo in the upper-right corner of each page.
-Here, you can either choose to display only the logo, or the name of your organization, or the logo and the name of the organization.`
+  * **Logo Styling**: The image in this field appears as the logo in the upper-right corner of each page.
+Here, you can either choose to display only the logo, or the name of your organization, or the logo and the name of the organization.

 ![](assets/setting-the-themesforyoursite.png)

+>[!NOTE]
+>
-***Note: You can only configure the name and the logo using Branding.
-You cannot change the position of the logo or the image.***
+>You can only configure the name and the logo using Branding.
+You cannot change the position of the logo or the image.

 ***Learning Manager supports the following file formats for logo images: .png, .jpeg, .jpg, .gif, .bmp***